gabeklein/expressive-mvc/README.md

     return <div onClick={$.sayHi}>Hi {$.ownName}</div>
 }
 ```

+> As you'll see later, this is not an ideal way to code Bob here.
+However, for base concepts, this works fine for now.

 <br/>

 ### Reserved methods

 #### `refresh(): void`
-- requests a re-render without requiring a value changed.
+- requests a re-render without requiring that a value change.
-- Helpful when working with getters.
+- Helpful when working with getters and async.

 #### `export(): { [P in keyof T]: T[P] }`
-- generates a clone of the live state you can pass along without unintended mutations.
+- generates a snapshot live state you can pass along without unintended side effects.
 - this will only output the values which were enumerable in the source object.

 #### `add(key: string, intital?: any): boolean`